abhiTronix/vidgear/docs/gears/streamgear/params.md

 * **`-audio`** _(string/list)_: This attribute takes external custom audio path _(as `string`)_ or audio device name followed by suitable demuxer _(as `list`)_ as audio source input for all StreamGear streams.
 Its value be one of the following:

-    !!! failure "Make sure this audio-source is compatible with provided video -source, otherwise you encounter multiple errors, or even no output at all!"
+    !!! failure "Make sure this audio-source is compatible with provided video -source, otherwise you could encounter multiple errors, or even no output at all!"

     * **Audio Filename** _(string)_: Valid path to Audio file as follows:
         ```python